SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Related Work

 \textbf{Blocking.} Blocking is traditionally tackled as an unsupervised task by extracting a blocking key value from each record~\cite{christen_survey_2012, aizawa_fast_2005}.
 Records with the same blocking key value are assigned to the same block.
-Meta-blocking extends blocking by blocking key values with an additional pruning step that first weights candidate record pairs by their matching likelihood and discards pairs with the lowest scores~\cite{papadakis_three-dimensional_2020}.
+Meta-blocking extends blocking by blocking key values with an additional pruning step that first weights candidate record pairs by their matching likelihood and discards pairs with the lowest scores~\cite{efthymiou_parallel_2017}.
 This pruning step has also been implemented as supervised meta-blocking leveraging supervision to discard candidate pairs~\cite{gagliardelli_generalized_2022,papadakis_supervised_2014}.
 Related works also utilized supervision to directly learn a blocking strategy~\cite{bilenko_adaptive_2006, zhang_autoblock_2020}.
 Recently, deep learning for blocking has become popular.
 DeepBlock~\cite{javdani_deepblock_2019} was the first framework to use embeddings for blocking.
 AutoBlock~\cite{zhang_autoblock_2020} uses labelled data to position the record embeddings in the embedding space and uses locality-sensitive hashing to retrieve the nearest neighbours for candidate set building.
 DeepBlocker~\cite{thirumuruganathan_deep_2021} extensively explored the use of deep self-supervised learning for blocking, introducing two state-of-the-art blockers based on auto-encoding (Auto) and cross-tuple training (CTT).
-Most recently, Sudowoodo~\cite{wang_sudowoodo_2022} has been proposed, which applies self-supervised learning in combination with a transformer model and the two loss functions SimCLR and Barlow Twins.
+Recently, Sudowoodo~\cite{wang_sudowoodo_2022} has been proposed, which applies self-supervised learning in combination with a transformer model and the two loss functions SimCLR and Barlow Twins.
 The supervised contrastive loss of SC-Block is an extension of the SimCLR loss.
 We compare SC-Block to the blockers meta-blocking through the JedAi toolkit, Auto, CTT, SimCLR and Barlow Twins from the related work.
 Except for JedAI all benchmarked blockers apply the nearest neighbour search for candidate set generation.
 Mugeni et al. use self-supervised contrastive learning to position embeddings in the embeddings space and apply an unsupervised community detection technique from graph structure mining to block record pairs~\cite{mugeni_graph-based_2022}.
+Most recently, Sparkly has demonstrated that TF-IDF and BM25 are strong blockers for entity matching~\cite{paulsen_sparkly_2023}.

 \textbf{Entity Matching.} Deep learning became a major player in designing effective entity matching methods, initiated by Ebraheem et al.~\cite{ebraheem_distributed_2018} and Mudgal et al.~\cite{mudgal_deep_2018}, mainly focusing on the matching phase.
 Recently, several matching methods that use transformers as pre-trained language models achieve state-of-the-art performance~\cite{li_deep_2020,brunner_entity_2020, peeters_dual-objective_2021}.
 Among them, Peeters and Bizer~\cite{peeters_supervised_2022} and Wang, Li and Wang~\cite{wang_sudowoodo_2022} use contrastive learning, similar to our work.
 The state-of-the-art matchers Ditto, Cross Encoder and SupCon are used in our work to compose complete entity resolution pipelines.